stroeer/firebase-taboola-arn-example/README.md

 The original issue suggests that this is caused by network requests happending before Firebase gets initialized.

 Taboola knows about this issue and suggests changing the Android init order as a workaround (see [linked support thread](https://web.archive.org/web/20240418075027/https://developers.taboola.com/taboolasdk/discuss/6513fe7b5b7e16002aaf8a44)), which points in the same direction.

-## Expected behavior

-- You can open the app more than once

-## Actual behavior

-- When you open the app for a second time you get a freeze and an eventual crash.

 ## Steps to reproduce